sthakur369/instagram-saved-library-app/README.md

 You do **not** need a GitHub account to download it.

-### 4. Put the app beside your Instagram export
+### 4. Put the app inside your Instagram export's `saved` folder

-Move the extracted app folder into Instagram's `saved` folder:
+Move the extracted app folder into the `saved` folder:

 ```text
 saved/